seekdavidlee/Eklee-Azure-Functions-GraphQl/README.md

     {
 ```

-## Step 3: Implement ProcessGraphQlRequest:
+## Step 3: Implement GraphQL server:

-Simply leverage the extension method ProcessGraphQlRequest.
-Internally, this is the GraphQL server.
+Simply leverage the extension method ProcessGraphQlRequest with the HTTP request which will be processed by the GraphQL server.

 ```
 return await executionContext.ProcessGraphQlRequest(req);